guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

 <hr />

-[This site](http://majulilandscape.gov.in/fauna_birds.php) helped be a lot in identifying a lot of the birds I saw in Majuli.
+<a href="http://majulilandscape.gov.in/fauna_birds.php" target="_blank">This site</a> helped be a lot in identifying the birds I saw in Majuli.